LukaszPasich/love-sandwiches/README.md

 ### Tools
 - [GitHub](https://github.com) was an IDE used for the project.
 - [GitPod](https://gitpod.io/workspaces/) was used for version control.
+- [Heroku](https://heroku.com) was used for website deployment.
-- [Balsamiq](https://balsamiq.com) was used to create low fidelity wireframes.
+- [Adobe Indesign](https://balsamiq.com) was used to create low fidelity wireframes.
-- [Adobe XD](https://www.adobe.com/ie/products/xd.html) was used to build the high fidelity prototype.
+- [Adobe XD](https://www.adobe.com/ie/products/xd.html) was used to build the high fidelity prototypes.
-- [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) was used to create the logo and also create/manipulate vector illustration icons and for saving vectors in .svg format.
+- [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) was used to create logo.
 - [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html) was used to edit, crop and save images.
-- [Adobe InDesign](https://www.adobe.com/ie/products/indesign.html) was used to create some visuals for this _Readme_ file and InDesign's online publish feature was used to store some of those visuals.
 - [Am I Responsive](http://ami.responsivedesign.is) was used to create the images of each page displayed on different screen sizes in this _Readme_ file.

-### Libraries
+### Libraries and frameworks
+- [Django](https://www.djangoproject.com/) - a high-level Python framework was used to develop the website.
+It provided framework for easy implementation and use of data models, views and URL's, templates, forms, authentication and provided admin function.
+- [jQuery](https://jquery.com/) - a JavaScript library, was used for a number of front-end interaction solutions.
+- [Werkzeug](https://werkzeug.palletsprojects.com/en/2.0.x/) tool was used for hashing and unhashing back the passwords.
-- [Bootstrap](https://getbootstrap.com/) grids were used in particular to create and maintain the design layout across different screen/viewport sizes and make the website responsive easily.
+- [Materialize](https://materializecss.com/) grids were used in particular to create and maintain the design layout across different screen/viewport sizes and make the website responsive easily.
+Some dynamic components from Materialize were also used.
-- [Google Fonts](https://fonts.google.com) was used for linking _Raleway_ and _Roboto Slab_ fonts to the website.
+- [Google Fonts](https://fonts.google.com) was used to link the "Montserrat" and "Zilla Slab" fonts.
-- [Font Awesome](https://fontawesome.com) was used for icons in the footer.
+- [Font Awesome](https://fontawesome.com) was used for icons.
+- [RandomKeyGen](https://randomkeygen.com) was used for generating Fort Knox password for session user secret key.

 ### Languages
+- HTML5
+- CSS3
-- HTML
+- JavaScript
-- CSS
+- Python

 <br>